Above & Beyond

 If you’re in need of community service hours for your school, please consider completing an independent project to help the animals at Marin Humane.
 Check out our Compassion In Action page for information on independent projects and get your photo added to the page after you complete your project.

 Student Service Clubs – offered for 5th through 12th grades

 Our student service clubs bring students to our campus to give them a forum to help animals and support our mission.
 The clubs are a semester long and require an application, activity fee ($50), and training.
-Each club has 12 members per semester and meet every other weekend.
+Each club has 12 members per semester and meet every other week.
 If necessary, a lottery is used to choose members.